The Google Groups tool is meant to make it easy for people with a Google account to work more efficiently in groups.

-Anyone in the group could read and reply to incoming mail.
-Access was easy, right from the Gmail inbox.
-Not surprisingly, businesses using Gmail as their email platform adopted Google Groups for use especially by business functions such as Customer Support whose work is email intensive.
+Anyone in the group can read and reply to incoming mails.
+Access is easy, right from the Gmail inbox.
+Not surprisingly, businesses using Google Workspace (formerly G Suite) adopted Google Groups especially for business functions such as Customer Support that are highly email-intensive.

 But the best intents and plans don’t always pan out as expected.
 And this has been true for Google Groups as well.
 It was not (and still isn’t) designed for use as an email client.

-Its UI is quite different from that of Gmail or other Google applications.
+Its UI is quite different from that of Gmail or other Google apps.
 This means that it is not very intuitive to use, and users need to be specially trained.
-Nor has the tool’s UI changed much; the last major update was in 2015.
+Nor has the tool’s UI changed much.

-But the real challenge is this: although the tool is useful for sharing/broadcasting information within a group, its current UI and features do not make it truly useful for collaboration- even for Customer Support.
+But the real challenge is this: although the tool is useful for sharing/broadcasting information within a group, its current UI and features do not make it truly useful for collaboration – especially for Customer Support.